-- A \$63 million decrease associated with lower volumes, primarily due to production declines in the Eagle Ford Shale region which impact is substantially offset by recognition of higher MVC revenue (see below); - A \$29 million decrease due to the absence of a temporary volume deficiency fee from a customer in 2020; - A \$22 million decrease driven by lower deferred revenue amortization, primary in the Barnett Shale region; partially offset by - A \$37 million increase associated with higher MVC revenue primarily in the Eagle Ford Shale region, partially offset by lower MVC revenue in the Wamsutter region; - A \$17 million increase in revenues associated primarily with reimbursable compressor power and fuel purchases due to higher prices related to the impact of severe winter weather, which are offset by similar changes in Other segment costs and expenses; - A \$10 million increase associated with higher net realized gathering and processing rates, primarily in the Barnett Shale and Piceance regions due to higher commodity pricing, along with escalated gathering rates in the Eagle Ford Shale region, partially offset by a decrease in gathering rates in the Haynesville Shale region due to a customer contract change.
+- A \$63 million decrease associated with lower volumes, primarily due to production declines in the Eagle Ford Shale region which impact is substantially offset by recognition of higher MVC revenue (see below); - A \$22 million decrease driven by lower deferred revenue amortization, primary in the Barnett Shale region; partially offset by - A \$37 million increase associated with higher MVC revenue primarily in the Eagle Ford Shale region, partially offset by lower MVC revenue in the Wamsutter region; - A \$17 million increase in revenues associated primarily with reimbursable compressor power and fuel purchases due to higher prices related to the impact of Winter Storm Uri in the first quarter of 2021, which are offset by similar changes in Other segment costs and expenses; - A \$10 million increase associated with higher net realized gathering and processing rates, primarily in the Barnett Shale and Piceance regions due to higher commodity pricing, along with escalated gathering rates in the Eagle Ford Shale region, partially offset by a decrease in gathering rates in the Haynesville Shale region due to a customer contract change.

-The net sum of Service revenues - commodity consideration, Product sales, Product costs, Processing commodity expenses, and net realized gains and losses on commodity derivatives related to sales of product comprise our Commodity margins.
-We further segregate our Commodity margins into product margins associated with our equity NGLs and marketing margins.
-Marketing margins increased by \$145 million primarily due to favorable changes in net realized natural gas and NGL prices, including the impact of severe winter weather in the first quarter of 2021.
+Marketing margins increased by \$36 million primarily due to favorable changes in net realized natural gas and NGL prices, including the impact of Winter Storm Uri in the first quarter of 2021.
 Product margins from our equity NGLs increased by \$13 million, primarily due to favorable net realized commodity price changes, partially offset by lower sales volumes.
 Margins on other sales of products increased \$12 million primarily due to higher commodity prices.

-Other segment costs and expenses decreased primarily due to gains on asset sales in 2021, lower leased compressor expenses, favorable changes in system gains and losses, lower legal and consulting expenses, and favorable settlements, partially offset by higher reimbursable compressor power and fuel purchases which are offset in Service revenues and higher incentive and benefit employee-related expenses as previously discussed.
+Other segment costs and expenses increased primarily due to higher incentive and benefit employee-related expenses as previously discussed, higher reimbursable compressor power and fuel purchases which are offset in Service revenues, and higher compressor and plant fuel expenses which are not reimbursable, partially offset by gains on asset sales in 2021, lower leased compressor expenses, favorable changes in system gains and losses, lower legal and consulting expenses, and favorable settlements.